percona/pmm/docs/how-to/integrate-platform.md

 After connecting to the Percona Platform, PMM has access to additional alert templates,   Advisors checks, and account information.
 See (../how-to/account-info.md)

 ### Disconnect a PMM instance
 Disconnect a PMM instance when you want to unlink it from your Percona Platform organization or stop monitoring it there.

 To disconnect a PMM server, go to > <i class="uil uil-cog"></i> **Configuration > Settings > Percona Platform** and click **Disconnect**.

-To confirm that the server disconnected successfully, go to Percona Platform >  **Dashboard** tab > **View instances**.
-This displays the **PMM instances** page where you can check the list of servers currently connected to your Platform organization.
+#### Disconnecting instances as an Admin

+In situations where you are not able to disconnect servers yourself, ask your PMM Admin to disconnect the server for you.
+For example, you may not be able to disconnect servers when PMM is moved to a network segment without outbound connections to public networks.

+!!! note alert alert-primary "Availability"
+    This feature is available starting with PMM 2.29.0.

+If you cannot disconnect servers yourself, ask your PMM Admin to disconnect the server for you.
+For example, you may not be able to disconnect servers when PMM is moved to a network segment without outbound connections to public networks.

+If you are a PMM Admin, you can terminate any connections to Percona Platform, even if you are not logged into PMM with a Percona Account.
+However, we recommend logging in with a Percona Account before disconnecting servers, as this will automatically remove the disconnected servers from Percona Platform as well.

+If you do disconnect servers without being connected with a Percona Account, you'll have to manually remove the unavailable servers from Percona Platform.
+This ensures that your list of connected PMM instances stays up-to-date in Percona Platform.

+To do this, go to [PMM instances](https://portal.percona.com/login), and remove any servers that you have already disconnected from PMM.

 ## Sign into PMM with your Percona Account